tolgee/documentation/blog/2023-05-31-importing-data-using-axios.md

 :::info
 Before you start hacking the script, you should also consider using [Tolgee CLI](/tolgee-cli/push-pull-strings).

+There are other ways to and new keys and translations in Tolgee.
+For less complex workflows, you can use basic endpoints described in [API section of docs](/api).

+This tutorial is for real geeks. 🤓
 :::

 ## How the import actually works?